Plan your trip

 - Hard sided food coolers, storage bins, plastic bags, and loose items are not permitted on the bus.
 Please leave musical instruments, electronics, chairs and hammocks behind.

 Campground facilities: Be sure to bring a backpacking stove for cooking.
-The wood stoves and fire pits are best used for heat..
-Cooking shelters remain closed at this time.
+The wood stoves and fire pits are best used for heat.
+There are two cooking shelters.

 - one fire pit